GCE Ordinary Level (United Kingdom): Later developments

 The O-level qualifications in England, Wales and Northern Ireland, alongside the AO-Level and CSE were replaced by the General Certificate of Secondary Education (GCSE).
 The GCE was first announced in 1984, phased in by 1986 with a couple of subjects, and completed for all subjects the following year.
 By the 1988 exam sittings, the GCSE had officially replaced the O-level, with the last O-levels sat in 1987 in certain subjects.
 The O-level brand is still used in many Commonwealth countries, such as Bangladesh, Mauritius, Sri Lanka, and Singapore, instead of or alongside the IGCSE qualifications.
 The Hong Kong Certificate of Education Examination was also benchmarked against the O-levels for comparable subjects.
 But it has switched to benchmark against the IGCSE.
 The School Certificate of Mauritius continues to use the O-level exams.

-O-levels continue to thrive as well respected international qualifications for students in other countries, who use them for preparation for advanced study in their own country and/or access higher education overseas..
-Institutions that offer O-levels include Cambridge International Examinations (CIE).
+O-levels continue to be used as international qualifications for students in other countries, who use them for preparation for advanced study in their own country and/or access higher education overseas..

-Cambridge International Examinations offers curricula for approximately 40 different subjects.